-When Dillon reaches the destination on that particular Monday, or the end of a roadtrip across Atlantic Canada or even Eastern United States, Chris Dillon the man becomes ‘Dynamite’ Dylan Davis, professional wrestler.
+When Dillon reaches the destination on that particular Monday or the end of a road trip across Atlantic Canada or even the Eastern United States, Chris Dillon the man becomes ‘Dynamite’ Dylan Davis, a professional wrestler.

 “My grandfather used to own a restaurant where my mother worked.
 There was also a guy there named DJ Malone who wrestled in CEW (local promotion Cutting Edge Wrestling) as “Thanatos”.
 He told my mom I could train locally to become a wrestler.
 I couldn’t believe it.
 So my mom went to Play It Again Sports and got me all kinds of hockey and elbow pads and shin guards.